The Sixth Love Language?

 September 8, 2017

 Gary Chapman’s Five Love Languages has sold more than ten-million copies in the last twenty-five years.
-It represents, perhaps, the best kind of popular psychology because it is simple without being easy or reductive.
+It represents, perhaps, the best kind of popular psychology because it presents a very simply idea that helps people empathize with one another.
 The book is simple because, according to Mr. Chapman, there are only five love languages.

 The Five Love Languages are: